No products in the cart.

 This is also the case at Grange Primary where ‘the students who have been using the Seven Steps are very enthusiastic about writing and can talk extensively about their craft,’ says Fiedler.

-If you are using BrightPath and need an engaging and effective approach to address improvement areas highlighted by analysing your writing data, join us at a Seven Steps Workshop or arrange for your whole school to be trained in the Seven Steps and discover the techniques to transform your writing classrooms.
+If you are using Brightpath and need an engaging and effective approach to address improvement areas highlighted by analysing your writing data, join us at a Workshop One: Seven Steps to Transform Writing or become a Seven Steps school and discover the techniques to transform your writing classrooms.

 Watch out for our forthcoming blogs on how the Seven Steps complements other writing programs.